 A simple and fun activity to teach kids about counting money.

-Yes saving money is extremely important & yes “making money” is also important.
-However, most parents ignore the fact that the money that is earned & saved – can and must be invested so it can grow!
-Tips on growing money is one of the most important lessons in a kids life – why?
-Because kids learn through observation and repetition, but this one aspect of money- the kids seldom
+While teaching kids about money, most parents ignore the fact that the money must be invested so it can grow.
+Tips on growing money is one of the most important lessons in a kids life because the kids seldom experience or learn this on their own.

 Single player (Parents play with or against the children): Multiple players (Kids play against each other):